 Over 80% were calculated as a percentage of the gross sale price.
 Other ways included:

 The average flip tax in NYC represents 1% to 3% of the purchase price.
-The amount varies by building, and in rare instances, you may also encounter a condo which charges a flip tax in New York City.
+The amount varies by building, and in rare instances, you may also encounter a condo that charges a flip tax in New York City.
 The amount is not set in stone; each building has its regulations and specifications.
 The typical range remains between 1 and 3%, but 2% seems to be the magic number.

-We also found the vast majority of Coops – about 90% – have some kind of flip tax.
+We also found that the vast majority of co-ops—about 90%—have some flip tax.
 For example, say you buy an apartment for $1,000,000 in a building with a 2% flip tax.
-You hold it for five years and sell it for $1,200,000 so you owe $24,000. $24,000 is a lot of money but compared to a gain of $200,000, you might not get too worked up.
-But don’t forget you paid $10,000 for the mansion tax when you bought, $22,000 for the transfer tax during the sale and possibly a mortgage recording tax as well.In general, we only find flip taxes paid in transactions involving properties in an NYC co-op.
+You hold it for five years and sell it for $1,200,000, so you owe $24,000. $24,000 is a lot of money, but compared to a gain of $200,000, you might not get too worked up.

 The board cannot unilaterally impose flip taxes without a shareholder vote.
 Most buildings will waive this cost